 - Methi seeds (fenugreek): Soak one tablespoon of methi seed powder and one tablespoon of Triphala powder in a bowl of curds overnight.
 Next morning apply over the hair and scalp and wash after an hour.
 This application can be done once or twice a week.

 - Coconut oil and lemon: Take a bowl of coconut oil and heat it for two minutes.
 Then add one tablespoon of lemon juice to it and mix it thoroughly.
-Apply it over the hair and leave it overnight or can be applied two hours before hair wash.
+Apply it over the hair and leave it overnight or can be applied two hours before the hair wash.
 Once a week is beneficial.

 - Aloe vera gel: Combine one cup of aloe vera gel with two tablespoons of castor oil.
 Apply this to your scalp and leave it overnight.
 Wash the hair the next morning.